-In 2005, Robinho’s future looked bright when he moved to at the age of 21.
+In 2005, Robinho’s future looked bright when he moved to Real Madrid at the age of 21.
 Despite playing over 120 times for Madrid, the striker left many fans wanting more from a player labeled the next big thing.

 It was Madrid’s desire to sign then-Manchester United winger Cristiano Ronaldo in 2008, that led to Robinho’s departure from the club.

-A stop at as the first big signing by the Abu Dhabi Group was followed by a loan back to Santos in Brazil.
+A stop at Manchester City as the first big signing by the Abu Dhabi Group was followed by a loan back to Santos in Brazil.
 There he found success yet again as he helped the club win a State Championship and Brazilian Cup.

-In all, Milan shelled out nearly $55 million for the strike pair – however, Ibrahimovic’s initial move was only a loan deal from and was not made permanent until a year later.
+In all, Milan shelled out nearly $55 million for the strike pair – however, Ibrahimovic’s initial move was only a loan deal from Barcelona and was not made permanent until a year later.

 Currently, the Brazilian is in his third year of a four year deal with the Rossoneri.
 During his time with the club, like in Madrid and Manchester City, Robinho has polarized opinion amongst many of the club’s supporters.